How Council Works

 The elected Council for Hornsby Shire is made up of 10 local residents: a popularly elected mayor and nine elected councillors.

-The general manager and divisional managers are guided by the Delivery Program (previously known as Management Plan), which outlines Council's main objectives and instructions.
+The general manager and divisional managers are guided by the Delivery Program, which outlines Council's main objectives and instructions.

 For further information, please contact Council's Administration Centre on (02) 9847 6666, or email firstname.lastname@example.org.